Enter coefficients in descending order of s, specify the significant figures, and specify with which mode to do the calculations.

 .

 This program uses Skulpt and CodeMirror.
-Skulpt is a pretty cool in-browser Python interpretter, so feel free to play around with the input and try to crash your browser.
+Skulpt is a cool in-browser Python interpretter, so feel free to play around with the input and try to crash your browser.
 Unfortunately Python's' eval

 Also, if you don't have adblock on, you may notice an ad below.
 If you wanted to click it, that'd be a big help.
 No pressure.